Carlos Rodríguez Mateo

-Carlos Rodríguez Mateo (born July 25, 1965) is a Puerto Rican politician, former mayor of Salinas and current senator.
+Carlos Rodríguez Mateo (born July 25, 1965) is a Puerto Rican politician, former mayor of Salinas and former senator.
 Rodríguez is affiliated with the New Progressive Party (PNP) and served as mayor from 2005 to 2013.
 Started his college career University of Puerto Rico, Río Piedras Campus.
 In 1984, obtained a bachelor's degree in natural sciences with a concentration in biology.
 Four years later culminated his doctorate in medicine from Pontificia Universidad Católica Madre y Maestra (PUCMM) in the Dominican Republic.
-In 1993, he completed a master's degree in public health in the area of medical sciences at the University of Puerto Rico.
+In 1993, he completed a master's degree in public health in the area of medical sciences at the University of Puerto Rico School of Medicine.

-He was major of the municipality of Salinas from 2005 to 2013, and was elected as a Senator in 2016.
+He was mayor of the municipality of Salinas from 2005 to 2013, and was elected as a Senator in 2016.
 During this term he served as the president of the Government Commission.